 If you don’t have an existing old shed in the backyard that can be repurposed – and you don’t feel up to building your own shed from plans – a number of manufacturers ready-to-build kits – as in this 12x8 garden shed, complete with window boxes and a porch that’s furnished with a wood chair and side table (photo source: courtesy of World of Greenhouses).

-She Sheds can range from the minimalist no-frills to the very well-appointed - with all the trimmings.
+She Shed plans can range from the minimalist no-frills to the very well-appointed - with all the trimmings.
 From the smallest to the largest, there are several common and attractive features.

 Beautiful landscaping around a garden area